xavcz/hack-learn-make/drafts/meteor-guide.md

+# How to build awesome apps with Meteor

-Meteor is the fastest way to build JavaScript apps, [they say](link to Transmission).
+Meteor is the fastest way to build JavaScript apps, [they say](http://hacklearnmake.com/stoked-on-meteor-transmission/).
 And not only fast, but it's also [easy to learn and powerful](http://hacklearnmake.com/stoked-on-meteor-the-goal-is-to-learn/).

 ### Tools in hand
 The modern JavaScript ecosystem deals with a recurrent problem, [an enormous fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4#.55ngimqen) due to heavy tooling and a *fast* evolution of these tools.